We built our own house, this 46'-8" diameter geodesic dome. It's 1860 square feet, and the surface is copper-colored Reinke aluminum shakes.

-I opted for spray-in-place polyurethane foam insulation because it has around twice the R-value of fiberglass, acts as a vapor retarder, and does a superior job of stopping air infiltration.
+I opted for spray-in-place polyurethane foam insulation because it has a high R-value and does a superior job of stopping air infiltration.
 It's expensive up front, but saves money in the long run.

 Foam hasn't always been the most environmentally-friendly building material, but that's starting to change.
 It no longer needs to use gases that are damaging to the ozone layer.
 Earth Foam, the brand we used, is made largely from castor beans.
 In any case, it seems like a reasonable trade-off to use a few petroleum-based materials in the construction phase if it means using much less energy after that.
-Many otherwise-green buildings still consume conventional amounts of natural gas every winter, year after year, forever.
+Many homes that are green in the sense of using building materials closer to nature still consume conventional amounts of natural gas every winter, year after year, forever.
 Which house is greener over the long haul?
 I'd say it's the one with all that foam in the walls and no chimney.

 "Call it the groove factor, call it the hipness quotient... there is a timeless,